imjoy-team/ImJoy/web/public/docs/development.md

 **JavaScript** plugins support these two types:

-1. `Window (JavaScript and HTML)` plugin for building a rich and interactive user interface using HTML5/CSS and JavaScript;
+1. `Window (HTML/CSS/JS)` plugin for building a rich and interactive user interface using HTML5/CSS and JavaScript;

-1. `Web Worker (JavaScript)` plugin for performing computational tasks using JavaScript or WebAssembly;
+1. `Web Worker (JS)` plugin for performing computational tasks using JavaScript or WebAssembly;

 **Python** plugins support these two types: